Class Action Cases

 Class action cases involve extensive research, even more than in the typical individual lawsuit.
 Your attorneys will work to gather evidence to prove that the defendant's product or conduct harmed the class.

-A benefit of the class action format is its efficiency.
-The class action lawsuit brings together and disposes of thousands of claims at one time that are impractical to litigate individually.
+The class action lawsuit brings together and disposes of thousands of claims at one time that are impractical to litigate individually, making the process much more efficient.
 The judge decides the basic question of who wins with regard to the entire group.
 If the defendant wins, the class lawsuit is dismissed and the individuals in the group are prohibited from filing new or individual lawsuits over the same issue against the same defendant.
 If the class of plaintiffs wins, the court finds the defendant liable for the plaintiffs' injuries, and the amount of recovery is later divided among the plaintiffs.

 Because it aggregates small claims, the class action format lowers the often-high cost of litigation.
 Also, class actions are usually brought by attorneys who are particularly trained and experienced in litigating and managing complicated lawsuits.
 Although class actions require much more work than the typical civil lawsuit, class action attorneys have what it takes to represent the plaintiffs in the class action.